abhishek1337chatterjee/abhishek1337chatterjee.github.io/README.md

 | `npm run preview` | Preview production build |
 | `npm run lint` | Run ESLint |
 | `npm run deploy` | Deploy to GitHub Pages |

-## License

-MIT License - Feel free to use this as a template for your own portfolio!

 ---